dpryan79/MethIndelRealigner/README.md

 To Do
 =====
- * If the realigner is given a BED file, it should merge ROIs within 2k of each other
  * Need to sort a heap before writing it to disk to ensure proper order is maintained
  * Support multiple threads in realignHeapCore:
     * findBestAlignment